A freelance holiday isn’t quite the same as a holiday for people with a traditional job…

 Even those freelancers planning a full-on “tech detox” usually need to keep half an eye on what’s going on with their business – which means Wi-Fi connectivity is always a must!

 In many cases, a freelance holiday is a holiday where there’s still some work to do, but with the nature of the work making it possible to do it from somewhere exotic or different.
 The ability to go and work from anywhere is one of the big attractions of the freelance life, and some people take it to the limit and live a truly nomadic lifestyle.

 That’s not really what we’re about here at HomeWorkingClub.com.
 However, we do take advantage of being able to combine business with pleasure sometimes – and it’s always oddly motivating to work from a picturesque balcony or perched on a cosy hotel bed!

-With all that in mind, here are some essential tips to make your next “freelance holiday” enjoyable and free of stress.
+With all that in mind, here are some essential tips to help you choose the best destinations and make your next “freelance holiday” enjoyable and free of stress.

 You just arrived at your destination – and your office for a few days.